open-source-labs/Reactime/README.md

 - A dropdown to support development of projects on multiple tabs
 - A slider to move through snapshots quickly
 - A play button to move through snapshots automatically
-- A lock button, which stops recording each snapshot
-- A persist button to keep snapshots upon refresh (handy when changing code and debugging)
 - Download/upload the current snapshots in memory
 - Declarative titles in the actions sidebar
 - Interative Tutorial Walkthrough
 - Toggle feature allowing temporary pause of state monitoring

 ### <b>Bug Fixes</b>

 - Search bar now searches for specific nodes successfully
 - Tab titles of chrome browser tabs not running an application in development mode are no longer affected by Reactime